CitizensFoundation/your-priorities-app/server_api/docs/models/audio.md

 ## Audio.getTranscodingJobStatus(audio: Audio, req: Request, res: Response): void

-Checks the status of an audio transcoding job, using either AWS Elastic Transcoder or the custom encoder.
+Checks the status of an audio transcoding job using the "Your Priorities" encoder.

 **Parameters**